1587/speaking-exam/00-part2.md

 The picture is taken outside.

 On the left, an old woman is walking on the street.

-On the right, two women are sitting around a table and eating some foods under a big sunshade,.
+On the right, two women are sitting around a table and eating some foods under a big umbrella.

-In the background , this is a white house maybe a coffeehouse.

-we can see many grass on the ground.
+In the background , there is a white house we can also see lots of grass on the ground.
 ```